No767/Kumiko/README.md

 ## Kumiko (久美子)

 Kumiko is a multipurpose Discord bot built with freedom and choice in mind.
 Kumiko allows you to decide on whether you wish to use the services provided.
-Kumiko includes a opt-in economy system, custom quests, an Genshin wish sim, and many more features.
-Kumiko also has integration with Rin, which means that services such as AniList and Reddit are also available for users to consume.
+Kumiko includes a opt-in economy system, custom quests, and many more features.
+Kumiko also includes integration with AniList, Reddit, Twitter, and others.

-## Rin (リン)

-Rin is a Discord bot written with Pycord and Python, and is focused on fetching data from third-party services with lighting performance in mind.
-For example, you could look up some memes with the Reddit service, or find your favorite anime with the MyAnimeList service.
-Rin supports a lot of services, such as Twitter, MangaDex, Reddit, YouTube, Hypixel, and many more.
-Rin is also designed to be fast, and uses [Uvloop](https://github.com/MagicStack/uvloop) under the hood, which is 2 times faster than Node.js and reaches the same speeds as many Go programs.
-On top on that, Rin is powered by the fastest JSON parser in the world, SIMDJSON.
-For more info, please check out the [Docs](https://docs.rinbot.live/).

-**For the future of Rin, please see this [gist](https://gist.github.com/No767/de27c61dc471ac331a45ea7c2bda62c0).**

 # Features

 - An **Opt-In** Economy System with jobs system and marketplace (WIP, pinned for v1)
-    - Includes a marketplace and an auction house
+    - Includes a marketplace
     - Custom currency (Lavender Petals)
     - Custom jobs (WIP)
     - Rank system (WIP)
     - Custom quests
-- Genshin-Based Wish Sim (GWS)
 - Basic Administration Commands
-- 10+ services from upstream Rin
+- Integration with AniList, Reddit, and Twitter

 And some ones that are planned:
 - Complete Web Dashboard + Custom Embeds (WIP, pinned for v2)